Nursing Schools in Texas

 Of all the students who attend this school, 88% get financial aid.
 The full-time teacher rate is 70%.
 A typical student attending UTEP will pay a net price of $9,032.

+6 to 1 is the student to faculty ratio.
 97% of the teachers are full time.
-In their early career, Texas Tech University Health Sciences Center grads earn an average salary of $68,300.
 The student loan default rate is 0.80% which is lower than average.

 It takes the average student 4.50 years to graduate.
 82% of students are awarded financial aid at this school.
 This school boasts a lower than average student loan default rate of 6.70%.